Liverpool star Salah tests positive for Covid-19, Egyptian FA confirms | Goal.com

 However both Sadio Mane and Thiago Alcantara have previously tested positive and were forced to miss the Premier League visit to Aston Villa, which Liverpool lost 7-2 in a stunning collapse.

 Salah had been called up for Egypt ahead of a double header against Togo in Africa Cup of Nations qualification.
-He is set to miss the home game tomorrow and is unlikely to feature in the away match on Tuesday.
+He is set to miss the home game on Saturday and is unlikely to feature in the away match on Tuesday.

 He has been in superb form for Liverpool this season, scoring eight goals in as many Premier League games, and 10 strikes in 13 matches in all competitions.